Leslie’s Best Peanut Brittle

 There’s something timeless about peanut brittle—that golden, glossy sheet of caramelized sugar speckled with roasted peanuts, ready to snap into crisp, buttery pieces.
 It’s the kind of treat that feels both vintage and comforting, evoking memories of holidays, county fairs, and homemade gifts wrapped in cellophane.

-Science note: This reaction occurs because when adding baking soda to hot caramel, the acids in the corn syrup react with the baking soda producing CO2 gas and making the mixture more alkaline.
+Science note: This reaction occurs because when adding baking soda to hot caramel, the acids in the corn syrup react with the baking soda (base) producing CO2 gas and making the mixture more alkaline.
 This gas gets trapped in the mixture as tiny bubbles, giving the final product a light and crunchy texture.

 Note: You can use cashews, pecans, and any other nut of your choice for this recipe.
 The taste will change a bit due to the flavor of the nut(s) you choice to substitute or mix-match.